 Before becoming the produce we eat, many vegetables in the garden must flower first, attracting pollinators and ensuring a good harvest.
 Bees love the flowers from cucumbers, onions and chives, pumpkins, and other squash, as well as all types of melons.
 Broccoli, radish, and cauliflower blossoms are also a hit!

 Nearly every fruit tree will attract bees when flowering, but some types, like Royal Gala Apple and Cherry trees, produce an abundance of bee-friendly blooms.
 Peach and nectarine trees, as well as fragrant citrus, are also great options.
-Every fruit tree has different pollination requirements; some simply need pollen to be spread within their own blossoms.
-Others need to be cross-pollinated (pollinated from other trees of the same or, as in the case with apples, different types of fruit species)!
+Every fruit tree has different pollination requirements; some simply need pollen to be spread within their blossoms.
+Others need to be cross-pollinated (pollinated from other trees of the same or, as in the case of apples, different types of fruit species)!
 When it comes to fruit trees, the work of the bees is especially important.
 Shrubs like blackberry, blueberry, elderberry, and raspberry are also particularly attractive to pollinators.

 There’s no doubt about it: modern-day bees have their work cut out for them, but we can help save them (and ourselves) by planting a bee-friendly garden!